7shi/dante-la-el/Inferno/MT/compare-en.md

 through the night that I passed so piteously.
 </td></tr>
 <tr><td>ChatGPT-1</td><td align="right">21</td><td>
-the night that I spent with so much pity.
+the night that I passed with so much pity.
 </td></tr>
 <tr><td>ChatGPT-2</td><td align="right">21</td><td>
 the night I spent with so much pity.
 </td></tr>
 <tr><td>Bard-1</td><td align="right">21</td><td>
-the night that I passed with so much pity.
+the night that I spent with such pity.
 </td></tr>
 <tr><td>Bard-2</td><td align="right">21</td><td>
-The night that I passed with such pity.
+the night that I passed with so much pity.
 </td></tr>
 <tr><td>DeepL</td><td align="right">21</td><td>
 The night that I passed with such pity.